 Archaeologists have unearthed a 3,500-year-old door to the afterlife from the tomb of a high-ranking Egyptian official near Karnak temple in Luxor, the Egyptian antiquities authority said Monday.To Gozer or Zuul or Vigo or the Ogdru Jahad or whatever nasty beastie that comes crawling out of that thing: I was with you the whole time!
 I'll be your Renfield.
 Or Louis Tully.
 Or whatever you need.
 We cool?

-These recessed niches found in nearly all religious texts.were meant to take the spirits of the dead to and from the afterworld.
-The nearly six-foot- tall (1.75 meters) slab of pink granite was covered with
+These recessed niches found in nearly all ancient Egyptian tombs were meant to take the spirits of the dead to and from the afterworld.
+The nearly six-foot- tall (1.75 meters) slab of pink granite was covered with religious texts.